Pope Callixtus II

 Pope Callixtus II or Callistus II (c.
 1065 – 13 December 1124), born Guy of Burgundy, was the head of the Catholic Church and ruler of the Papal States from February 1119 to his death in 1124.
 His pontificate was shaped by the Investiture Controversy, which he was able to settle through the Concordat of Worms in 1122.

-As son of Count William I of Burgundy, Guy was a member of and connected to the highest nobility in Europe.
-He became archbishop of Vienne and served as papal legate to France.
+Guy became archbishop of Vienne and served as papal legate to France.
 He attended the Lateran Synod of 1112.
 He was elected pope at Cluny in 1119.
 The following year, prompted by attacks on Jews, he issued the bull Sicut Judaeis which forbade Christians, on pain of excommunication, from forcing Jews to convert, from harming them, from taking their property, from disturbing the celebration of their festivals, and from interfering with their cemeteries.
-In March 1123, Calixtus II convened the First Lateran Council which passed several disciplinary decrees, such as those against simony and concubinage among the clergy, and violators of the Truce of God.
+In March 1123, Calixtus II convened the First Lateran Council, which passed several disciplinary decrees, such as those against simony and concubinage among the clergy, and violators of the Truce of God.

 Early life

-Born the fourth son of Count William I of Burgundy, one of the wealthiest rulers in Europe, Guy was a member of the highest aristocracy in Europe.
-His family was part of a network of noble alliances.
-He was a cousin of Arduin of Ivrea, the king of Italy.
-One sister, Gisela, was married to Count Humbert II of Savoy and then to Renier I of Montferrat; another sister, Maud, was the wife of Duke Odo I of Burgundy.
-Another sister, Clementia, married Count Robert II of Flanders.
-His brother Raymond was married to Urraca, the future queen of León, and fathered the future King Alfonso VII of León.
-His brother Hugh was archbishop of Besançon.
+Born in Besancon, Guy was the son of Count William I of Burgundy.
+At the age of eight he became a member of the cathedral chapter of St. John of Besançon.
+His brothers, Rainald, Stephen, and Hugh (Note: His brother Hugh was archbishop of Besançon.), all died on crusade.
+After his falling out with Pope Urban II, Guy was not present at the Council of Clermont in November 1095 and did not join the crusade.